grunwaldlab/poppr/README.md

 - calculation of Bruvo's distance for microsatellite (SSR) markers (implemented in C for speed)
 - import of data from and export to [GenAlEx](http://biology.anu.edu.au/GenAlEx/Welcome.html "GenAlEx Homepage")

 ## Installation

 ### From CRAN

-- This package has been submitted to CRAN, if it is not avialable, see about installing the development version below.
+Binary versions for mac and windows are available for R 3.0 [**here**](http://cran.r-project.org/web/packages/poppr/index.html).

+To install, make sure R is updated to the latest version, and in your console, type:

+    install.packages("poppr")

+If you do not want to upgrade to R 3.0 just yet, see about installing from github below.

+***

-### Development version
+### Stable and Development versions

 To install this package from github, make sure you have the following: